-- Partnership Funding: Includes science & innovation, workforce development, information and advice, or catchment restoration projects.
+- Partnership Funding: Includes science & innovation, workforce development, information and advice, or catchment based or landscape scale tree planting and restoration projects or seedlings and nursery production.
 Generally, each party contributes 50% of the cost towards the project, either financially or in kind.

 Direct grants are not available for native plant production.